-The Trust welcomes all members of the public to come and access the diverse range of collections.
+The Trust welcomes members of the public to make an appointment and access the diverse range of collections we hold.

-A professionally managed Reading Room is open during usual office hours at the Grange.
-Here, Trust staff are available to help you find the material you are looking for, whether it is for academic research or for local history, family history or personal interest.
+A Reading Room is available by advance appointment at The Grange free of charge to researchers who wish to consult collections held by the Trust.
+Here, Trust staff are available to help you find the material you are looking for, whether it is for academic research or for local, family or business history or personal interest.

-The wealth of collections can support a range of research across local and family history, the history of Clarks and the shoemaking industry, costume and fashion history and Quakerism in Street.
-Why not pay us a visit?
+The wealth of collections can support a range of research across local and family history, the history of Clarks and the shoemaking industry, costume and fashion history, Quakerism in Street and social history.

-Completion of the Reader Registration Form confirms your awareness of the attached Handling Guidelines for the archive and shoe collections.
-Please read these carefully before you arrive as observing these helps the Trust to preserve the collections for future generations.
-Some items in our custody are elderly and fragile and need some care whilst being used.
+Completion of the Reader Registration Form confirms your awareness of our Handling Guidelines for the archive and object collections.
+Please read these carefully before or on arrival as observing these helps the Trust to preserve the collections for future generations.
+Many items in our custody are old and fragile and need extreme care whilst being used.
 Balancing preservation and access considerations is a major priority for the Trust.

 After you have registered, Trust staff will be able to advise on the material that you wish to consult.
 Due to commercial sensitivities and to data protection and copyright legislation, some items are closed to the public.
 Please speak to one of the Trust staff if you have any queries on this topic.

-It may be possible to photocopy or photograph items of interest.
-A range of charges cover the various options, which are outlined in detail in a leaflet.
-You will need to check with a member of staff before undertaking any reproductions.
-The Trust staff will be able to advise on whether it is necessary to complete a form requesting permission to publish, in the case of the use of Trust collections in formal publication.
+It may be possible to photocopy or photograph items of interest during your visit and a range of charges cover the various options, which are outlined in detail in the Trust’s service charges leaflet.
+Always check with a member of staff before undertaking any reproductions.
+Trust staff will be able to advise on whether it is necessary to complete any permissions forms.